Cooking for Crowds: A Volunteer's Guide to Safe Food Handling

 - Volunteers who prepare food for nonprofit food fundraiser events.

-- Evaluate your non-profit organization's equipment and facilities related to food safety
+- evaluate your non-profit organization's equipment and facilities for food safety compliance

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.